-It’s All About Who You Know: 7 Ways To Expand Your Professional Social Network
+It’s All About Who You Know: 8 Ways To Expand Your Professional Network

-1. Attend networking events.
 Networking events are specifically designed to help you meet new professionals and make connections within your industry.
 Do some research to figure out the best networking events to attend.
-Sites like Eventbrite are a great resource for these events.
+LinkedIn is a great resource to search for these types of networking events.
+Another great place to look for events is websites of any software you use in your career, organization often promote, attend, or throw their events that you can take advantage of.
 Make sure to mix it up and attend some events where you don’t know anyone so you can make new connections.
 Ask your neighbors and friends if they attend any networking events that they enjoy.
 Even meeting a group for dinner once a month can pay off enormously when you are trying to expand your professional social network.

-3. Host an event.
 Invite your current network to join you for a party and tell them to bring a guest or two.
-You will instantly be expanding your community while simultaneously building your reputation as a leader (after all, it takes a certain amount of guts, planning and follow-through to pull off a great event!).
+You will instantly be expanding your community while simultaneously building your reputation as a leader (after all, it takes a certain amount of guts, planning, and follow-through to pull off a great event!).
 Rent out a stunning event space, serve delicious appetizers, and then make your way around the party introducing yourself to everyone you don’t know.
-Afterwards, send personalized thank-you notes to everyone who attended and keep in touch with those new contacts.
+Afterward, send personalized thank-you notes to everyone who attended and keep in touch with those new contacts.
 If hosting an event intimidates you, consider partnering up with a friend who can help you book the event venue, plan the food menu, and assist with anything else in the planning process.

-5. Send direct messages.
 Did you just get a new follower on Twitter?
 Send them a direct message to open up the doors of communication.
 Remember it’s not just about how many people like your page or follow you but about making authentic connections with other professionals.
-Make a list of all the people you want to message across Facebook, LinkedIn and Twitter and get messaging!
+Make a list of all the people you want to message across Facebook, LinkedIn, and Twitter and get messaging!

 Remember that you have to start somewhere, so don’t worry if you don’t have a large network yet.
 Just follow these tips and watch your list of contacts grow!
 What other tips do you have for building a professional social network?
-Share with us in the comments section below, on Facebook or Twitter.
+Share with us in the comments below, or give us a shout on Facebook.